MicrosoftDocs/mixed-reality/mixed-reality-docs/updating-your-steamvr-application-for-windows-mixed-reality.md

 Additionally if there are any points in your experience where you display images of the controllers make sure to provide updated images using the Windows Mixed Reality motion controllers.

 ## Haptics

+Beginning with the [Windows 10 April 2018 Update](release-notes.md), haptics are now supported for SteamVR experiences on Windows Mixed Reality.
+If your SteamVR app or game already includes support for haptics, it should now work (with no additional work) with [Windows Mixed Reality motion controllers](motion-controllers.md).

+>[!NOTE]
-Starting with the Windows April 2018 update haptics are now supported for SteamVR experiences on Windows Mixed Reality.
-Windows Mixed Reality motion controllers use a standard haptics motor as opposed to the linear actuators found in some other SteamVR motion controllers.
-This can lead to a slightly different user experience so if possible we recommend testing and tuning your haptics design on Windows Mixed Reality controllers.
+>Windows Mixed Reality motion controllers use a standard haptics motor, as opposed to the linear actuators found in some other SteamVR motion controllers, which can lead to a slightly different than expected user experience.
+So, we recommend testing and tuning your haptics design with Windows Mixed Reality motion controllers.
+>

-For examples, sometimes short haptic pulses (5-10 ms) are less noticeable on Windows Motion controllers.
-To produce a more noticeable pulse experiment with sending a longer “click” (40-70ms) to gives the motor more time to spin up before being told to power off again.
+>For example, sometimes short haptic pulses (5-10 ms) are less noticeable on Windows Mixed Reality motion controllers.
+To produce a more noticeable pulse, experiment with sending a longer “click” (40-70ms) to give the motor more time to spin up before being told to power off again.

 ## Windows Mixed Reality logo